Cherokee Freedmen: Assimilation and resistance

 Following the recognition of the 1866 treaty, efforts were made by the Cherokee Nation and other nations to incorporate the Freedmen.
 As citizens of the Cherokee Nation, Freedmen were allowed to vote in local and national elections.
 By 1875, the inclusion of Freedmen in political office was established with the first Cherokee Freedman elected to the Cherokee National Council.

+After their emancipation and subsequent citizenship, the Cherokee Freedmen and their descendants struggled to be accepted as a legitimate part of the Cherokee Nation.
+For example, during the 1870s the Cherokee Nation dramatically expanded its social welfare spending.
+However, welfare programs targeted native Cherokee citizens and excluded Freedmen and other nonwhite adopted Cherokee citizens like the Delaware and Shawnee.
+Some Freedmen have been active in the tribe, voted in elections, ran businesses, attended Cherokee stomp dances, knew Cherokee traditions, folklore, and the Cherokee language.
+There were Cherokee Freedmen who served on the tribal council, including Joseph Brown, Ned Irons, Samuel Stidham, Frank Vann, Jerry Alberty, Joseph "Stick" Ross, Creek Sam, Jack Brown, and Fox Glass.
+The most well known was Ross, who was born into slavery and owned by Principal Chief John Ross before his family's emancipation.
+He became a civic leader with several companies and landmarks named after him, including Stick Ross Mountain in Tahlequah, Oklahoma.

 During the 1870s, several segregated Freedmen schools were established, with seven primary schools in operation by 1872.
 It was not until 1890 that a high school, Cherokee Colored High School, was established near Tahlequah.
 The Cherokee Nation typically did not fund these schools at a level comparable to those for Cherokee children.

-Like the resistance of whites to acceptance of freedmen as citizens in the South, many Cherokee resisted inclusion of the Freedmen as citizens.
-This issue became part of the continuing divisions and internal factionalism within the tribe that persisted after the war.
-In addition, there were tribal members who resented sharing already scarce resources with their former slaves.
-There were also economic issues, related to the forced granting of some lands to Freedmen, and later allotment of lands and distribution of monies related to land sales.